The Best Dive Watches For Luxury Watch Enthusiasts

 The very well known angular hands which are now regarded as the ‘snowflake’ hands appear on the dial and the crown is missing its guard.
 While this may appear strange, it's an ode to the first generation of Tudor dive watches.

-Housing the same movement as the Tudor Pelagos 38, the COSC certified MT5400 is self winding with a bi-directional rotor system and is similarly protected by an anti-magnetism silicon hairspring and traversal bridge, allowing the dive watches movement to keep operating at peak performance.
-The perfect alternative to the Rolex Submariner, it is waterproof up to 200m and is a smart addition to any wrist.
+Housing the same movement as the Tudor Pelagos 38, the COSC certified MT5400 is self winding with a bi-directional rotor system and is similarly protected by an anti-magnetism silicon hairspring and traversal bridge, allowing the dive watch movement to keep operating at peak performance.

 The bezel combines a beautiful brown-bronze with a 60-minute graduated scale, allowing the bezel to competently read times for you to have a compression phase.

 The domed sapphire crystal protects the dial from any abrasions you may encounter while navigating the sandy shores or even your bedroom floor.
 The dial has a gradient matt brown-bronze with applied hour markers and Arabic numerals at 3, 6 and 9 o'clock.
-Incredibly, as this dive watch is satin-brushed bronze, it means over time, the colour will take on its own patina.

 An incredible innovation, the dive watch isn't one case colour forever!
 The bracelet is made entirely out of bronze, marking the first time that Tudor has done this.
 Meanwhile, its satin-brushed links hark to the bracelets of the 50s and 60s.
-Furthemore, the T-FIT clasp is satin-brushed and allows for quick alterations to the length of the bracelet.
-Handy if you want to wrap your dive watch around your wetsuit to do a spot of water-skiing!

-11. TAG Heuer Aquaracer Professional 300 UK Edition
+15. TAG Heuer Aquaracer Professional 300 UK Edition

 The Aquaracer collection is a point of interest for all dive watch lovers.